nmrankin0/NBAOffensiveProfile/README.md

 2. Collect, manipulate, and transform the stored dataframes to prepare the data for clustering.

-3. Identify the optimal number of clusters using the elbow-method and perform K-Means clustering.
+3. Identify the optimal number of clusters using the silhoutte score and perform K-Means clustering.

 4. Reduce the 11 inputs used for clustering (i.e., play-type frequencies) down to 2 dimensions using PCA for the purpose of cluster visualization.